HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/installing_docker.md

 # Installing Docker {#installing_docker .task}

-This section provides information on installing Docker.
+This section provides information on how to install Docker.

 All commands provided require running as ROOT or SUDO access.
 If not running as root user, preface all commands with sudo.